andybywire/sanity-plugin-taxonomy-manager/README.md

 ### Create and manage [SKOS](https://www.w3.org/TR/skos-primer/) compliant taxonomies, thesauri, and classification schemes in Sanity Studio.

+> This is a **Sanity Studio v3** plugin.
+> For the v2 version, please refer to the [v2-branch](https://github.com/andybywire/sanity-plugin-taxonomy-manager/tree/studio-v2).

 Taxonomies are crucial tools for organization and interoperability between and across data sets.
 Taxonomy Manager provides a way for content authors to create, use, and maintain standards compliant taxonomies in Sanity Studio.

 The Taxonomy Manager document schema is based on the [World Wide Web Consortium](https://www.w3.org/) (W3C) [Simple Knowledge Organization Scheme](https://www.w3.org/TR/skos-reference/) (SKOS) recommendation.
 Concept and concept scheme editor tools include standard SKOS properties, brief hints for creating consistent concepts and vocabularies, and validation functions for preventing consistency errors.